Here is Why Instagram Numbers Need Not Reflect Blog Readership

 A reputed fashion website like PopXo decides to put this newbie fashion blogging clone in the same league as some of the most influential and eminent fashion bloggers in India.
 What’s worse is that they tie up with Swarovski, run a competition and send her to Paris!
 A golden opportunity wasted on someone undeserving.
 Only the founders of PopXo, Priyanka Gill and Namrata Bostrom can clarify if they were genuinely unaware of the so-called blogger’s unethical practice or if they were aware and it didn’t matter to them or if she simply bought her ticket to Paris, just like the Instagram followers.
 103K+ Instagram followers.
 The number can give orgasm to fashion brands.
 Now that’s comparable to the likes of global power house like Park & Cube.
 However, here’s the real deal – in spite of staggering Instagram following, the Google Page Rank: 0, Moz Rank: 0, Alexa Rank: 4,25,498.
 Of course, the mammoth Instagram numbers didn’t really reflect on the blog readership.
 Paid following is (one of) the reason.
 But even otherwise, can Instagram numbers alone reflect a blogger’s readership?
 Can Instagram alone measure a blogger’s influence?
 I decided to compare the Instagram figures of different Indian fashion blogs with that of their blog’s Alexa, Google PR & Moz Rank.

 Over the years, I have primarily worked on content based articles and have earned my bread and butter by writing for various newspaper journals and fashion brands.
 Luckily, my clients understand that I write about fashion trends and style that depends on word power and insights.
 They understand my blog readership and don’t bother me with Instagram numbers.
 But what about the personal style bloggers out there?
-Will brands continue to judge them from Instagram figures or do their research and know it for themselves if people are actually reading what the blogger has to say?
+Will brands continue to judge them from Instagram figures or do their research?

-UPDATE (10.9.2015) I express my sincere gratitude to all the fellow fashion bloggers and other readers who shared my last two articles and further added legitmate insights.
+UPDATE (10.9.2015) I express my sincere gratitude to all the fellow fashion bloggers and other readers who shared my last two articles and further added legitimate insights.
 The articles have reached more than 6K+ readers in last 24 hours and that’s really what a blogpost with an opinion & insight can do!
 Yes, I may have to deal with hate filled abuses from fake trolls and other friends of the blogger whose fake following is busted, but I can live with it.
 What’s more significant is that the words are spoken.
 Personally, I hold nothing against the blogger.
-I have nothing to do with her or her followers (both real & fake).
-I reach out to intellects, not a random duck-faced Instagram kiddo with 2-digit IQ.
-There are eminent fashion designers, editors, PR professionals and other industry insiders who read this blog.
+I have nothing to do with their followers (both real & fake).
 This article simply goes out for the sake of Indian fashion blogosphere in general, a space I passionately represented over the last 6 years.
 Power to bloggers!

 READ ON: How To Spot Fake Instagram Following